mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 40 - Enforcing single-writer

+**In plain English:** make "many agents read, one agent writes" a fact of the code instead of a hope.
+Workers get read-only tools; only the orchestrator gets write, edit, shell, and spawn - so a worker cannot change the repository even if its prompt asks it to.

 Time to make the rule from the top of this document structural instead of advisory.